totalspectrum/spin2cpp/doc/basic.md

 next
 ```

-#### Placing functions in CPU internal memory
+#### Placing functions in internal memory

-If `cpu` follows the `function` keyword, the function will be placed in CPU internal memory rather than main memory.
+If `for "cog"` follows the `function` keyword, the function will be placed in CPU internal memory rather than main memory.
 This memory is generally much faster, but is a very limited resource.
 This directive should be used only for small leaf functions (which do not call other functions) and should be used sparingly.
 ```
-function cpu toupper(c as ubyte) as ubyte if c >= asc("a") and c <= asc("z") then
+function for "cog" toupper(c as ubyte) as ubyte if c >= asc("a") and c <= asc("z") then
     c = c + (asc("A") - asc("a"))
   end if